nico-jacobs/intersection-observer-utility/README.md

 | data-iou-visible   | set by the plugin | true, fals                                                  | Shows if element is in viewport or not                                                                                                                                                                    |
 | data-iou-direction | set by the plugin | visible-top,invisible-top, visible-bottom, invisible-bottom | visible-top = element came from top<br>invisble-top = element left the viewport on the top<br>visible-bottom = element came from bottom<br>invisble-bottom = element left the viewport on the bottom side |

-Now you can style the elements, based on theire data-attribute values.
+Now you can style the elements, based on their data-attribute values.
 A Demo will follow soon.

-Also the intersection of elements will emit a custom event on the document, that you can listen to.
+Also, the intersection of elements will emit a custom event on the document, that you can listen to.

-<strong> Example:
+<strong> Example:</strong>
 ```
 bindListener: () => {